dantebyte/dantebyte/README.md

 # 🛡️ Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
 This repository documents my journey through learning, practicing, and building skills in cybersecurity.
-It includes writeups, tool usage, labs, certifications, and more.
+It includes OSINT, writeups, tool usage, labs, certifications, and more.

 ---